TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 |Average 6-Month Premium|

-On average, GEICO charges $213 more for a six-month policy than does Ameriprise — about 40%.
-On a monthly basis, Ameriprise is $35 cheaper than GEICO.
+On average, GEICO charges $213 more for a six-month policy than does CONNECT — about 40%.
+On a monthly basis, CONNECT, powered by American Family Insurance, is $35 cheaper than GEICO.

-With basic coverage, GEICO and Ameriprise provide the same protection.
+With basic coverage, GEICO and CONNECT provide similar levels of protection.
 The insurers' liability, collision, comprehensive, and state-specific requirements are the same.
 Once you dive into the finer details of each coverage option, you'll find differences.
 Let’s explore.

 Gap insurance is designed to cover the gap between your insurance company's valuation of your vehicle after it's totaled and the amount left on your loan.
 If you total your new-ish vehicle while paying installments on a $25,000 loan, your insurance company will only pay you for the value of your car at the time it was totaled.
 Because vehicles depreciate rapidly, it’s unlikely your claims payout will equal the $25,000 MSRP you're paying.
 Gap insurance is designed to cover this difference.